-- decreased drug metabolism, leading to overdosing of medications
+- decreased drug metabolism, leading to medication overdose

 - pregnancy complications, such as preeclampsia, miscarriage, and stillbirth

-A person has a much higher chance of recovery if myxedema is recognized and treated early with thyroid replacement therapy and supportive care.
+A person has a much higher chance of recovery with early recognition and treatment.

-Lifelong treatment to manage hypothyroidism is necessary, but if the condition is well-controlled, it will not affect the person’s life expectancy.
+A person will usually need lifelong treatment to maintain normal thyroid levels after they recover.
+However, if the condition is well-controlled, it will not affect the person’s life expectancy.

 Myxedema and myxedema coma are both complications of uncontrolled thyroid disease.